danieldocki/phlex-remixicon/README.md

 - [phlex-lucide](https://github.com/akodkod/phlex-lucide) - A great implementation of Lucide Icons for Phlex.
 - [phlex-heroicons](https://github.com/nejdetkadir/phlex-heroicons) - Another excellent implementation, focusing on Heroicons.

-Both projects influenced the design and structure of Phlex::RemixIcon.
+Both projects influenced the design and structure of Phlex::Remixicon.
 We thank the authors for their inspiration and contributions to the Phlex ecosystem.

 ## Contributing